SeanL20/orderfulfilmentcodechallenga/README.md

     - check_stock_level
         - This method would also check if there is enough quantity of the product and would return false if there is not enough, it would also reorder if the quantity was below the reorder threshold to begin with.
     - output_orders
-        - This would output the order and the items to the command line.
+        - This method would output the order and the items to the command line.
+    - check_product_format
+        - This method would check for the products if the keys contain "productId", "description", "quantityOnHand", "reorderThreshold", "reorderAmount" and "deliveryLeadTime".
+It would abort the program if not.

 The main file would call the command class to store the product date before processing the order, it would then output the array of unfulfilled ids to the command line.